althonos/InstaLooter/docs/source/batch.rst

-Please report any bugs caused by this feature to the `Github issue tracker <https://github.com/althonos/InstaLooter/issues>`_, adding the configuration file as an attachment !
+Please report any bugs caused by this feature to the `Github issue tracker <https://github.com/althonos/InstaLooter/issues>`_, adding the configuration file as an attachment!